EsotericSoftware/yamlbeans/README.md

        number: 425-555-2306
 ```

-The "read" method reads the next YAML document and deserializes it into !HashMaps, !ArrayLists, and Strings.
+The "read" method reads the next YAML document and deserializes it into HashMaps, ArrayLists, and Strings.
 Since we know the root object defined in the YAML of our example is a Map, we can cast the object and make use of it.

 ```java
     YamlReader reader = new YamlReader(new FileReader("contact.yml"));